gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst.txt

 Every RadiiGrashopper_ file starts with the Connect_ |Connect| component.
 To it, you connect the PublishMaterial_ |PublishMaterial_icon| and the PublishGeometry_ |PublishGeometry_icon|, components.
-Add a geometry pipeline or any geometry to the later as shown in the picture.
+Add a geometry pipeline or other geometry to the later as shown in the picture.

 .. |Connect| image:: /tutorial/Radii_Icons/ConnectParam.png